azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Xie Lian and Hua Cheng enter the lair of the Night-Touring Green Lantern, Qi Rong</p>
+<p align="center">Xie Lian and Hua Cheng enter the lair of the Night-Touring Green Lantern, Qi Rong.
+After a brief, violent confrontation, Qi Rong reveals the truth about the Yong'an massacre but other surprising truths are also told.</p>
 </td>
 </tr>
 </table>